DOWNTOWN BELMONT | 704.825.3636

 SOUTHERN BISTRO | MARKET & BUTCHER SHOP | CUSTOM CATERING

 Great wines are a passion for us at The String Bean and an essential element of our plan since launching our “Southern Bistro” more than seven years ago.
-Providing a diverse selection of high quality wines at moderate prices is something we take pride in and enjoy doing.
+Providing a diverse selection of high quality Belmont wine at moderate prices is something we take pride in and enjoy doing.

 We will continue to seek the best wines available and to expand the breadth of varietals and regions characterizing our wines.
-Our current collection includes more than 690 wines, ranging from esoteric blends from throughout the word to proven favorites from noted regions in the United States, Europe and Southern Hemisphere.
+Our current Belmont wine bar includes more than 690 wines, ranging from esoteric blends from throughout the word to proven favorites from noted regions in the United States, Europe and Southern Hemisphere.

 Please allow us to make wines recommendations for your next special occasion or perhaps a gift.